facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 ## Overview

+!!! warning "Support"

+    This is provided to help users get Mermaid running, but we do not officially offer technical support for Mermaid.
+    Any issues encounter will require the user to debug it themselves.

+    Thee may or may not be issues using an older or newer version of Mermaid than what we have documented here.
+We may not be always be up to date with the latest and greatest Mermaid version.

+    We would be happy to accept pull requests that offer to improve things here or to correct misinformation.

 In [SuperFences](../extensions/superfences.md) we cover [custom fences](../extensions/superfences.md#custom-fences)
 and provide an example for using [Mermaid diagrams](../extensions/superfences.md#uml-diagram-example).
 What we showed in the example is the bare minimum required to get Mermaid working.
 While our example was mainly meant to instruct users on